GaniduAsh/AndroidArchitectureApp/README.md

 # Android Architecture App
-This repo is a representation of Android Architecture representation
+This repo is a sample for of Android Architecture components

 ## Tech Stack